 In 2014, the White House asked the City and County to take the Mayors Challenge to End Veteran Homelessness and house every homeless veteran — a total of 690 veterans at that time — by the end of 2015.
 While there will likely continue to be more homeless veterans over time, the City and County took the challenge to get to “functional zero,” housing all existing homeless veterans so that additional homeless veterans can be more rapidly rehoused.

 Through a massive combined effort with public agencies, nonprofits and private landlords, as of the end of November 2015, 695 veterans have been housed.

 State of Emergency

 WHAT DOES THE CITY’S STATE OF EMERGENCY ON HOUSING AND HOMELESSNESS DO?

-The Portland City Council took the extraordinary step of unanimously declaring a State of Emergency on October 7, 2015.
-The State of Emergency in Housing and Homelessness lasts one year, and Council has the ability to continue it for an additional six months.
-Because the number of unsheltered people outnumber the number of available indoor bed spaces, and the continuing of rising rents in a growing housing market, with more people moving here daily, Council decided that new tools are necessary to address the crisis.
+Portland City Council declared a State of Emergency on October 7, 2015.
+Because the number of unsheltered people outnumber the number of available indoor bed spaces, and the continual rise of rent coupled with a rapidly growing population of new Portlanders, Council decided that new tools are necessary to address the crisis.

 The State of Emergency allows the City to expedite permitting and siting for shelters and for building more affordable housing units — a both costly and time-consuming processes.
 The declaration allows for waiving certain procurement processes and, on a case-by-case basis, portions of the zoning and building codes.